 The Certificate of Inspection (CoI) is issued by the control authority or the control body.
-The original signed and stamped certificate is submitted to Port Health (along with copies of commercial documents) for validation.
+The COI is submitted to Port Health (along with copies of commercial documents) for validation.
 The Port Health endorsed signed CoI must accompany the consignment to the consignee’s premises where it must be kept for two years.
 The Port Health endorsed COI will form part of the Control Body’s annual inspection of the importer.

-All organic imports are subjected to a documentary check – an assessment of the original CoI is conducted to ensure that it is valid for the consignment being imported.
+All organic imports are subject to a documentary check – an assessment of the CoI is conducted to ensure that it is valid for the consignment being imported.
 It is intended to ensure that fraudulent activity does not take place with regard to the importation of organic goods.

 An identity check is not normally carried out unless there is any question over the link between the documentation and the consignment.

 Physical checks are not normally carried out, but samples may be taken where required.

 On satisfactory completion of the checks, consignments will be released for free circulation into Great Britain.